SMSPIRITUALITY—MEDIA

 What it isn't

-The tulku category is not the incarnation of classical Christian theology, despite the surface resemblance the popular Western reception sometimes invites.
-The Christian doctrine treats the union of divine and human natures in a single historical person as unique, irrepeatable, and the singular event around which salvation history turns; the tulku category treats one awakening as cycling through successive bodies in service of beings, with no particular individual carrying the unique status the Christian christology insists on.
-It is also not reincarnation in the ordinary Indian sense the Vedānta and the Pāli canon both work inside — the tulku doctrine carries the strong claim that the recognised teacher is not the karmically driven return of a previous self but the deliberate manifestation of an awakening that is not, on the Mahāyāna analysis, anyone's in the strict sense.
-And the institutional form is not part of the Theravāda tradition's reading of rebirth, which retains the bare doctrine of continuity between lives without the trikāya metaphysics on which the tulku extension rests.
-The schools share the historical Buddha and the structural fact of *anattā*; they disagree about the metaphysics under which a teacher's continued return can be treated as the same awakening in a new body.
+The tulku category is not the incarnation of classical Christian theology, despite the surface resemblance.
+Christian doctrine treats the union of divine and human natures in a single historical person as unique, unrepeatable, and the singular event around which salvation history turns.
+The tulku category treats one awakening as cycling through successive bodies in service of beings, with no individual carrying unique status.
+It is also not reincarnation in the ordinary Indian sense that Vedānta and the Pāli canon use.
+The tulku doctrine holds that the recognised teacher is not the karmically driven return of a previous self but the deliberate manifestation of an awakening that is not, on the Mahāyāna analysis, anyone's in the strict sense.
+And the institutional form is not part of the Theravāda tradition's reading of rebirth.
+Theravāda retains the bare doctrine of continuity between lives without the trikāya metaphysics the tulku extension rests on.
+The schools share the historical Buddha and the fact of *anattā*.
+They disagree about the metaphysics under which a teacher's continued return can be treated as the same awakening in a new body.